Phileosopher/toolbox_old/README.md

 I'm fairly certain many developers reinvent the wheel because they don't realize that someone already made that thing.

 Naturally, there are limits to this.
 Refactoring is complicated, and it's often hard to find *precisely* what you want.
+Plus, sometimes it's *fun* to reinvent the wheel.

 But, on the whole, if I need something to stretch audio or batch-compare files, my largest mental hurdle is knowing something like it exists.
-I imagine this is a universal human thing beyond myself.
+Even if something gets replaced, put behind a paywall, merged into something else, or just plain forgotten, the free market of idea-based creation will prevail.

 ## 3. Future Convenience